ld32/deleteAndRestore/README.md

 ```

 ## Notice:
 testData and backupDir are folder names.
-You can use any name for them.
+You can use any name for them when working on real data.